Tipping in America

 "When should I leave a tip?"

-95% of the time, you should leave a tip when you go out to a restaurant, no matter if it's breakfast, lunch or dinner.
+95% of the time, you should leave a tip when you go out to a restaurant, whether it's breakfast, lunch, or dinner.

 Many service jobs in America depend on tips.
 A waiter, for example, may only make $3 or $4 per hour.
 Without tips, they would not survive.
-So, you should always leave a tip when you go to an American restaurant UNLESS the service was really bad.
+So, you should always leave a tip when you go to an American restaurant UNLESS the service was terrible.